2012 News Archives

 Seattle Youth Traffic Court, in which law students advise high school students hearing traffic infraction cases, is among the programs honored with a Colleen Willoughby Youth Civic Education Awards presented by CityClub.

-Will Witherspoon, a fourth-year student at Seattle University School of Law, will argue before the Ninth Circuit Court of Appeals, challenging policies at the Special Commitment Center on McNeil Island.
+Will Witherspoon, a fourth-year student at Seattle University School of Law, argued before the Ninth Circuit Court of Appeals, challenging policies at the Special Commitment Center on McNeil Island.

 Lawyers, judges, law enforcement, social workers, victim advocates, scholars and experts from around the country will explore the complex problem of domestic violence and potential solutions at "Intersections, Insights & Interventions: Fourth Annual Domestic Violence Symposium," at Seattle University School of Law on Sept.
 6 and 7.